wp-plugins/iflychat/readme.txt

 2. **Embed Format** - Make your chat (room) larger and roomier by embedding it into a page.
 Fully customizable CSS.

 == Changelog ==

+= 1.2.7 =
+Initial code for mobile version.

 = 1.2.6 =
 Add shortcode so that site-admins can view logs by using it.